Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

-\paragraph{\texorpdfstring{Choice of $\mathbf{R}$}{Choice of R}} \textcite{vincent2021semi} previously evaluated the semi-relaxed GW discrepancy for graph partitioning but focused exclusively on non-attributed graphs.
-In their work, the adjacency matrix or normalized Laplacians were used as $\mathbf{R}$ for partitioning.
-We propose extending this approach by employing a distance matrix to represent relationships between nodes.
-Specifically, we consider $\mathbf{R} = \mathbf{D}_{\alpha}$, the distance matrix that combines topological and attribute-based distances.
+\paragraph{\texorpdfstring{Choice of $\mathbf{R}^{(s)}$}{Choice of R}} Instead of using the adjacency matrix or the heat kernel of the Laplacian, we propose to represent relationships between nodes through a distance matrix.
+Specifically, we consider $\mathbf{R}^{(s)} = \mathbf{D}_{\alpha}$, the distance matrix that combines topological and attribute-based distances.
+In the case of non-attributed graphs, the structural distance matrix $\mathbf{D}_{S}$ can be used.